 - 6.1.1 Provisions for determining an Al's capital base are included in Part 3 of the BCR.
 In summary, an Al is required to categorise its capital base into three tiers, viz., CET1 capital, Additional Tier 1 (AT1) capital and Tier 2 capital, by reference to the capacity of the constituents of capital to absorb losses.
 The sum of CET1 capital and AT1 capital is the Al's Tier 1 capital.
-An Al's capital base is the sum of its Tier 1 capital and Tier 2 capital. - 6.1.2 The inclusion of a capital instrument into an AI's capital base, for the purposes of calculating the AI's CAR, is subject to the instrument meeting (and strictly complying with) all of the qualifying criteria specified in Schedule 4A, 4B or 4C to the BCR for the relevant tier of capital into which the instrument is proposed to be included.
-In order to ensure a proposed capital instrument can be included within an AI's AT1 or Tier 2 regulatory capital, the AI is required to undertake a detailed self-assessment to review and document the instrument's compliance with each of the qualifying criteria for the relevant tier of capital.
+An Al's capital base is the sum of its Tier 1 capital and Tier 2 capital. - 6.1.2 The inclusion of a capital instrument into an Al's capital base, for the purposes of calculating the Al's CAR, is subject to the instrument meeting (and strictly complying with) all of the qualifying criteria specified in Schedule 4A, 4B or 4C to the BCR for the relevant tier of capital into which the instrument is proposed to be included.
+In order to ensure a proposed capital instrument can be included within an Al's AT1 or Tier 2 regulatory capital, the Al is required to undertake a detailed self-assessment to review and document the instrument's compliance with each of the qualifying criteria for the relevant tier of capital.
+As part of the self-assessment, the AI should obtain a sufficiently independent legal opinion (preferably from an external legal firm) to ensure compliance of the proposed instrument from a legal perspective.